Why Hiring Is the Least Governed Critical Function in Enterprises

 This gap creates risk, variability, and missed opportunity.

-For CHROs and CPOs, addressing this issue is not simply about improving process efficiency.
-It is about aligning hiring with the standards of accountability, consistency, and transparency that define other critical functions.
+For CHROs and CPOs, addressing this issue is about aligning hiring with standards of accountability and transparency already present in other enterprise functions.

 Governance is the missing link that transforms hiring from a variable activity into a strategic capability.

-Organizations that close this gap position themselves for stronger performance, greater alignment, and more predictable outcomes.
+Organizations that close this gap position themselves for stronger performance and more predictable outcomes.